Miltonly/Streets/Anderson Avenue

 Which schools serve Anderson Avenue?

-Public elementary students attend E.W.
-Foster Public School, walkable from the street; secondary catchment is Milton District High School.
-Catholic students have Our Lady of Fatima and Bishop P.F.
-Reding nearby.
+Public elementary draws to E.W.
+Foster Public School and W.I.
+Dick Middle School, both within walking distance; secondary catchment is Milton District High School.
+Catholic students attend Our Lady of Fatima or Guardian Angels elementary and Bishop P.F.
+Reding Catholic Secondary.

 How far is Anderson Avenue from Toronto?